 - I feel our job during a spread is to Accept it, make your necessary Adjustments/Accommodations and Advance forward.

 - Start a Gratitude Journal.
-Write down 5 things you are grateful for each night.
+Write down five things you are grateful for each night.

 - A good doctor is there to work with you.
 If you’re unhappy or don’t agree with your treatment plan, find another.
 It is one of your most critical relationships so make sure it’s solid and respectful from both sides.